JEE Main April 2026 Results Announced: Your Guide to Cutoffs, Counselling & Next Steps

 How to Prepare

-- Stay Updated: Keep track of official announcements regarding counselling schedules, seat matrix, and any changes in the admission process.
+- Stay Updated: Keep track of any announcements regarding counselling, seat matrix, and important dates from official sources.

 What Should Students Do Next?